HerzogElias/baby-tools-shop/README.md

 This is a Readme Description of our Baby-Tools-Project.
 The Baby-Tools-Project is an Onlineshop for Babytools and Baby Clothes.

 ## Prerequisites
-To Deploy your Baby-Tools-Shop, you need a VServer with Ubuntu.
+To Deploy your Baby-Tools-Shop, you need the following:

-### TECHNOLOGIES
+- VServer with Ubuntu
 - Python 3.9
-- Django 4.0.2
-- Venv
+- Docker

-## Usage
+## Quickstart
 ### Clone-github-Resposiroty
 1. Clone the follow github repository on your VServer.
     ```
     https://github.com/HerzogElias/baby-tools-shop/
     ```
 ### Build-Dockerimage
 1. Build your Docker Image
     ```